trevortomesh/deep-stash/README.md

 ---

-## 🎨 Style Note
+## 🤖 Note

-This whole utility was vibe-coded — minimalist CLI design, emoji-driven output, and 100% terminal joy.
-Just enough flair to brighten your `ls`.
+This utility was built using a method known as **vibe coding** — describing what you want to an AI assistant and refining the results through iteration.
+No line-by-line planning — just vibes and fast feedback.

 ---